What teacher training programs are offered in your country? What is the average duration of these training programs?

 What improvements would you like to see in the education system to ensure better working condition and on the whole education system?

 So that all the facilities that are needed are available, so schools are built.
 Secondly, teachers are well trained, the colleges are well equipped, given the facilities so that teachers can be trained.
-Because if you don’t have quality teachers, you’re not going to have quality education.
-If you don’t have quality check, it would be difficult to have students that will perform very well.
+Because if you don’t have qualified teachers, you’re not going to have an education of quality.
+If you don’t have well trained teachers, it would be difficult to have students that will perform very well.

 Thirdly and most importantly, it’s about the payment.
 It’s only when teachers are highly motivated that they can do their job.
 If they are not paid very well, you can’t tell them to do their job well.
 Teachers should be paid well.
 I’m not saying they should be the highest paid, but at least they should be paid something that correspond to the cost of living.